YahooArchive/spartan/doc/security.md

 This is one of the main focus of our threat model.
 Given that the adversary is able to capture the request and replay it, how can we protect against such attacks

 * The recommended solution is to use TLS for transport security.
 This will provide protection against active eavesdropping attacks.
-* If the network communication is not protected (e.g. HTTP), the spartan provides protection by:
+* If the network communication is not protected (e.g. HTTP),  spartan provides protection by:
   * Auth tokens are signed with client’s private key and are not reused (use nonce and short expiry).
 The server will cache nonce untill its expiry
   * Sign the request body with client’s private key so that the adversary cannot modify the request in transit